Coherent and finiteness spaces: Introduction

-\section 0.
-Introduction.
-The category of coherence spaces was the first denotational model for linear logic (see~[\linear]): the basic objects are reflexive, non oriented graphs; and we are more specifically interested by their {\sl cliques} (complete subgraph).
+The category of coherent spaces was the first denotational model for linear logic~\cite{Girard87}: the basic objects are countable reflexive non-oriented graphs, and we are more specifically interested by their \emph{cliques} (complete subgraphs).
 If~$C$ is such a graph, we write~$\Cl(C)$ for the collection of its cliques.
+Coherent spaces enjoy a rich algebraic structure where the important operations are: \begin{iteMize}{$\bullet$} \item the (reflexive closure of the) complement, written~$C_1^\bot$; \item the product, written~$C_1\Tensor C_2$; \item the disjoint union, written~$C_1\Plus C_2$. \end{iteMize} If one forgets about edges and only looks at vertices, the corresponding operations are simply the identity, the usual cartesian product~``$\times$'' and the disjoint union~``$\Plus$''.